Women in Paraguay

-Women in Paraguay is a group of women whose rights are challenged in the country of Paraguay.
+Women in Paraguay face challenges to their rights.
 Faced by socioeconomic inequalities and gender pay gap, they experienced significant cultural changes since 1990 as a result of constitutional and legal expansions of women's rights and evolving cultural attitudes.
 The legal and government institutions currently existing in Paraguay were developed in part through the efforts of feminist organizations in the country that held significant awareness-raising campaigns during the 1990s to formalize the guarantees of women's rights.
 UN Women supports the Paraguayan State in the challenge to extend women's rights, to fight for gender equality, as well as women's empowerment.
 It also ensures that women's voices are heard and create more opportunities for women.

 In 2015, UN developed its cooperation with state agencies that focused on the empowerment of women.
 The UN Women cooperation agenda was put into practice by means of the following strategies such as leadership and political participation for women in Paraguay.